redox-os/book/src/ch01-07-side-projects.md

 Redox is a complete Rust operating system.
 In addition to the kernel, we are developing several side projects, including:

-- [TFS]: A file system inspired by ZFS.
+- [RedoxFS]: A file system inspired by ZFS.
 - [Ion]: The Redox shell.
 - [Orbital]: The display server of Redox.
 - [pkgutils]: Redox's package management library and its command-line frontend.